 Skin cancers can be prevented by finding and treating them at a precancerous stage.
 GPs should estimate each patient's risk.
 Skin checks are not routinely recommended for people with no unusual skin spots or a low risk of skin cancers, but people at high risk should have regular skin checks.
-GPs should consider performing skin checks during physical examinations for anyone aged over 40 years (or younger people with sun-damaged skin).
-People with very high risk should be checked in a specialist clinic at least once each year.
+GPs should consider performing skin checks during physical examinations for anyone aged over 40 years with one or more risk factors (or younger people with sun-damaged skin).
+People with very high risk need to have skin checks more often.
+For people at high risk, it may be best to have skin checks done by a dermatologist or other doctor with special training and experience in skin cancer.

 Organ transplant clinics should give patients information and check-ups for skin cancer.